strategist922/SolutionArchitects/README.md

 - Microsoft <a href="https://azure.microsoft.com/en-us/">Azure</a> subscription with login credentials
 - <a href="https://powerbi.microsoft.com/">PowerBI</a> subscription with login credentials
-- A local environment with
+- An environment that will host your "on-prem" database (your laptop, a virtual machine) with
     - SQL Server
     - <a href="https://msdn.microsoft.com/en-us/library/dn879362.aspx">Data Management Gateway</a>
-    - <a href="https://msdn.microsoft.com/en-us/mt429383">SQL Server Data Tools Preview in Visual Studio 2015</a>
+- A local <a href="https://msdn.microsoft.com/en-us/mt429383">SQL Server Data Tools Preview in Visual Studio 2015</a>

 ## Architecture